xmartlabs/Bender/README.md

 ![Palladium](Documentation/Media/Artboard.jpg)

 Palladium is an abstraction layer over MetalPerformanceShaders which is used to work with neural networks.
-It is in an experimental phase but working.

 ## Contents
 * [Introduction](#introduction)